kirawat/kirawat.me/src/content/notes/tech/rog-ally.md

 In performance mode, the Ally can sometimes exceed the 15W limit, reaching up to 22W in certain demanding titles.
 This can negatively impact battery life and increase fan noise.
 By setting a strict 18W limit in manual mode, users can maintain consistent performance while optimizing battery life and managing thermals.

-## Uninstall Moving Out

-ROG Ally came with a free full game called "Moving Out" preinstalled.
-To remove the game from the device, delete the folowing folder: `C:\eSupport\eDriver\Software\Win32App\Team17\Moving Out\`

 ## Super Resolution

 ### FSR (FidelityFX Super Resolution)